-The gross proceeds of sales or sales price of "unprepared food that lawfully may be purchased with United States Department of Agriculture food coupons" are exempt from the sales and use tax.1 This exemption does not apply to local sales and use taxes that are administered and collected by the Department on behalf of the counties and other jurisdictions, unless the local tax law specifically exempts the sales of such unprepared food.
+SC Regulation 117-337 was promulgated to provide guidance as to the application of Code Section 12-36-2120(75) which exempts from the state sales and use tax the gross proceeds of sales or sales price of "unprepared food that lawfully may be purchased with United States Department of Agriculture food coupons."
+This exemption does not apply to local sales and use taxes that are administered and collected by the Department on behalf of the counties and other jurisdictions, unless the local tax law specifically exempts the sales of such unprepared food.